blessie-sor/azure-databricks-healthcare-readmission/README.md

-### MediLuzon Health Network — Hospital Readmission Data Pipeline
+## MediLuzon Health Network — Hospital Readmission Data Pipeline

 > An end-to-end data engineering project built on Azure Databricks, Delta Lake, and GitHub Actions — centralising hospital data from 10 branches across the Philippines into a unified readmission platform.

 ### Overview
-This project builds an *end-to-end data engineering pipeline* for *MediLuzon Health Network*, a fictional private hospital group with 10 branches across the Philippines.
-Raw hospital data from five source systems is ingested, cleaned, and transformed through a *medallion architecture* on Azure Databricks, producing six Gold KPI tables that answer the network's core question: which branches, diagnoses, and physicians are driving the highest 30-day readmission rates.
+This project builds an **end-to-end data engineering pipeline** for **MediLuzon Health Network**, a fictional private hospital group with 10 branches across the Philippines.
+Raw hospital data from five source systems is ingested, cleaned, and transformed through a **medallion architecture** on Azure Databricks, producing six Gold KPI tables that answer the network's core question: which branches, diagnoses, and physicians are driving the highest 30-day readmission rates.

 The pipeline handles challenges including incremental ingestion with Auto Loader, schema evolution, data cleaning, PII pseudonymization, Delta merge/upsert, and automated deployment via Databricks Asset Bundles and GitHub Actions.

+### Data Architecture

 **CI/CD flow**